vuyombamba/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. pritns a string in reverse
 5. rewrites the string in reverse
 6. Prints every other character in a string
+7. prints the second half of a string